diqidoq/jass/README.md

 Development status
 ------------------
-In the first time it was more an _"officially available but rather for our own use created project"_.
-Now I am more after making it production ready _"for all of us"_.
-So we started to make it more and more officially working lately because of the growing interest which surprised me.
-So the chance is high that you can use components already perfectly for your next project wihtout flaws.
+In the first time it was more something like _"public available, but rather for own use created project"_.
+Lately I started to make it more production ready _"for all of us"_.
+The reason therefor is the growing interest out htere.
+Which surprised me.

 Credits
 -------